nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring.rst

 Zigbee requires the following modules to properly operate in the |NCS|:

 * :ref:`nrfxlib:zboss` available in nrfxlib, with the :ref:`lib_zigbee_osif` subsystem acting as the linking layer between the ZBOSS stack and the |NCS|.
-  The ZBOSS library is enabled by the :kconfig:`CONFIG_ZIGBEE` Kconfig option.
+  The ZBOSS library is enabled by the :kconfig:option:`CONFIG_ZIGBEE` Kconfig option.
   For more information about the ZBOSS stack, see also the `external ZBOSS development guide and API documentation`_.
 * :ref:`zephyr:ieee802154_interface` radio driver - This library is automatically enabled when working with Zigbee on Nordic Semiconductor's development kits.